 - School Life

-St. Paul's High School is missioned by the Canadian Jesuits to educate students as whole persons to become men for others and so assist the Church in building the Realm of God.
+St. Paul's High School is missioned by the Canadian Jesuits to educate students as whole persons to become men for others and so assist the Church in building the Kingdom of God.

 A St. Paul's High School education is based upon Ignatian pedagogy derived from the Spiritual Exercises of St. Ignatius.
 Through the commitment and efforts of all members of the learning community – students, parents, staff, alumni, friends, and board members – our students develop into competent, conscientious, and compassionate men for others who commit their lives to leadership through service and co-operation with others in order to praise, reverence, and serve God.
 Our education forms graduates to become lifelong learners who are open to growth, intellectually competent, loving, religious, and committed to doing justice.